yasser64b/Practical-Examples/README.md

-In this repository I am uploading all the examples of my Youtube channel (YB TV). https://www.youtube.com/channel/UCvnhhDKv5takEN412dmVW8g
+In this repository I am uploading the scripts of all the examples in my Youtube channel (YB TV). https://www.youtube.com/channel/UCvnhhDKv5takEN412dmVW8g